 PENNY BLACK MUSIC (9/10)

-Nov.
-2011 saw another musical departure with the release of an album of pure country duets, recorded with his wife, the singer, songwriter and former dancer Lou Dalgleish, under the name of My Darling Clementine.
+October 2011 saw another musical departure, with the release of an album of pure country duets, recorded with his wife, the singer, songwriter and former dancer Lou Dalgleish, under the name of My Darling Clementine.

-Entitled, How Do You Plead?, the debut took the Country & Americana world by storm.
+Entitled How Do You Plead? their debut took the Country & Americana world by storm.
 It garnered incredible critical acclaim, the debut single, “100,000 Words” became a BBC Radio 2 hit, while the album was hailed by Country Music People as the “best British country record ever!” and both The New York Daily News and American Songwriter placing it in their albums of the year in the USA

-Consequently the past 9 years has seen Michael devote most of his musical time to My Darling Clementine, with the release of 2 more successful studio albums (The Reconciliation 2013 and Still Testifying 2017) and also a song and story stage-play/album/audio book in collaboration with best selling crime writer Mark Billingham entitled The Other Half.
+Consequently the next 9 years saw Michael devote most of his musical time to My Darling Clementine, with the release of 2 more successful studio albums (The Reconciliation 2013 and Still Testifying 2017) and also a song and story stage-play/album/audio book in collaboration with best selling crime writer Mark Billingham entitled The Other Half.
 The show toured from 2015 to 2017, including a run at The Edinburgh Festival.
-The album of the same name features guest appearances from Graham Parker, The Brodsky Quartet and one of Britain’s finest actors, David Morrissey.
+The album of the same name featured guest appearances from Graham Parker, The Brodsky Quartet and one of Britain’s finest actors, David Morrissey.

-In 2019 Michael and Lou teamed up with Steve Nieve (The Attractions, The Imposters) to start work on an album reinterpreting the songs of Elvis Costello.
-Country Darkness was realised over a series of three 12 inch vinyl EP’s between Oct 2019 – October 2020, with the complete album of all 13 songs released in November 2020.
+In 2019 Michael and Lou teamed up with Steve Nieve (The Attractions, The Imposters) to record on an album reinterpreting the songs of Elvis Costello.
+Country Darkness was released over a series of three 12 inch vinyl EP’s between Oct 2019 – October 2020, with the complete album of all 13 songs released in November 2020.
 Covid 19 put paid to a tour with Steve but the album was hugely acclaimed, with one renowned writer even hailing some of these interpretations as the definitive versions.

-As a songwriter, over 60 different artists have recorded Michaels songs including American Folk Music icon Carolyn Hester and the aforementioned Townes Van Zandt, while a number of his songs have also been used in TV shows in America and Germany.
+As a songwriter, over 60 different artists have recorded Michael’s songs including American folk music icon Carolyn Hester and the aforementioned Townes Van Zandt, while a number of his songs have also been used in TV shows.

 The songbook, Beautiful Lies, was published in 2005 and a forthcoming book of lyrics, 100,000 Words, will be published in the near future.